How to Run Garry's Mod as a Windows Service with FireDaemon Pro.

-- “-secure” enables VAC protection of your server (valve anti cheat).
+- “-secure” enables VAC (Valve Anti Cheat) protection of your server.
 You can remove this command if you do not want to use VAC.

 - “+map” loads a specified map on server startup.
 You can change “gm_construct” to whatever map you want.
 This command should never be removed.

-- “-autoupdate” Enables auto update of the server, valve has not implemented this in Windows so you will have to manually update GMOD yourself.
-It’s simply here for the sake of legacy support if valve ever decides to add it.
+- “-autoupdate” Enables auto update of the server.
+Valve has not implemented this in Windows so you will have to manually update Garry's Mod yourself.
+It’s here for the sake of legacy support if Valve ever decides to add it.

 - “+log on” Displays the output of information on the screen.
-You can turn optionally it off (+log off), but keeping it on makes it easier to debug any errors you might encounter.
+You may turn it off (+log off), but keeping it on makes it easier to debug any errors you might encounter.

-- “-port 27015” This is the default server port for GMOD.
+- “-port 27015” This is the default server port.
 You can change it to anywhere from 27015 to 27020.
 Changing it is generally used when you host multiple servers (as each server has to use its own port when using the same IP).
 This command should never be removed.

 - “+ip” should be the IP of your computer (not 127.0.0.1, go here to get your IP).
 This command should never be removed.

-Now click on the Lifecycle tab.
-Uncheck Graceful Shutdown as GMOD doesn't respond to it.
+Next, click on the Lifecycle tab.
+Set Shutdown By to "Forceful Termination".